“Amazon has a secret weapon in Amazon Prime.” – CIRP co-founder Josh Lowitz

 When I signed up and logged into the referral program I was greeted with the header “One more benefit of friendship”.
 My first thought: ‘Sweet!
 My friend and I get to benefit from our friendship.’

-Digging around this site though, it became apparent that my friend wouldn’t actually get anything from being referred.
+Digging around this site though, it became apparent that my friend wouldn’t actually get a referral discount or anything from being referred.
 The benefit of the friendship was the $5 credit for me.
 This caused a little confusion (since I thought friendship meant two-way) and was a bit of a let down.

 You definitely want to be clear and upfront throughout your campaign to reduce friction in the referral process.